fdesmond/seme-ts/README.md

 Within our framework, we aim at exploiting the temporal order in the observations and to infer values by using interpolation techniques:
  - Under stationarity assumptions we can use classical bootstrap techniques.
  - Under continuity assumptions of the signals, we can use interpolation techniques as in [10], although with not great performances.

-For very general 1D-signals, we can try the following procedure:
+ - For very general 1D-signals, we can try the following procedure:
   1. select a random time-window of the signal;
   2. apply DFT and perturb certain frequencies;
   3. apply IDFT to reconstruct a portion of the original signal;
   4. assign Y[time-window].

 This procedure is tackled by `signal_distortion()` for a single 1D-signal and by `dfaug()` for the whole dataframe.
-A normalization procedure is usually performed to apply the same distortion to every signal.

 Some key points:
  - is some frequency more important than others?
 Is there an automatic way to decide it?
  - understanding fine tuning in Fourier/Wavelet decomposition
+ - is signal normalization useful? (it seems not from energy database)